 Elizabeth Alexander teaches sculpture in the Visual Arts Program of the School of Design and Production.
-She is an interdisciplinary artist specializing in sculptures and installations made from paper and found objects.
-She has fellowships from both the Massachusetts Cultural Council and the St. Botolph Foundation for her work in sculpture and installation art and was awarded the title “Best Artist of Boston” for 2014 by Improper Bostonian magazine.
+She is an interdisciplinary artist, specializing in sculptures and installations made from paper and found objects.
+Alexander frequently exhibits in museums and galleries across New England in addition to occasional participation with galleries across the United States, and in Asia and Europe.

 - Work is included in private collections across the United States, including a public 3-D collage in the lobby of the Baronette Renaissance Hotel in Novi, Michigan

 - Regularly serves as a guest speaker, juror and critic at various educational institutions, including the Massachusetts Cultural Council